grafana/grafana/docs/sources/datasources/google-cloud-monitoring/query-editor/index.md

 The other automatic option is "grafana auto", which automatically sets the Group By time depending on the time range chosen and width of the time series panel.

-For more information about "grafana auto", refer to [Interval variable][add-template-variables-add-interval-variable].
+For more information about "grafana auto", refer to [Interval variable](ref:add-template-variables-add-interval-variable).

 You can also choose fixed time intervals to group by, like `1h` or `1d`.